 - Personal information must also be protected against any unauthorised or unlawful access or processing.

-- Clients and / or candidates must be made aware as soon as reasonably possible after the discovery of a compromise of their personal information being accessed or acquired by any unauthorised person.
+- Clients and/or candidates must be made aware as soon as reasonably possible after the discovery of a compromise of their personal information being accessed or acquired by any unauthorized person.

 7. Participation of Individuals: